flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/GUIDELINES.md

 the code base which is also easily accessible for new developers.

 ## C++ Code Style
-This guide does not enforce any specific code style.
-But it is helpful if the code style is consistent throughout the code base.
-Using styles like the Google C++ Style Guide or the LLVM C++ Style Guide is recommended.
+The FlyByWire Cpp code style is based on the clang-format Chromium style ( see`.clang-format`).

 ## Commenting
 Good commenting is a very important part of writing readable and maintainable